MatthieuRochette/gomoku/README.md

 - Execute the command `python compile.py`.
 It creates an executable at the root of the repository.
 - You can choose to copy or move the created executable file wherever you want, or leave it there.
 - Open Piskvork, and go to `Players > Preferences` in the top menu (or press F4), and change one of the players to Computer and set the path to the executable you created before.
+- (Alternative to Piskvork) You can launch the program in a terminal, but it's less enjoyable.

 ### On linux
 Two options:
 - Just run `python3 main.py` at the root of the repo

 or